Middleton Primary School Curriculum

 Our curriculum promotes spiritual, mental, cultural, moral and physical development of our pupils in order to be respectful now and in later life.
 We develop emotional intelligence, self-awareness and the ability to self-regulate, allowing our children to respect themselves and others.
 We believe our children engage with the multi-cultural world we live in respectfully and, as a school, we challenge prejudice and discriminatory behaviour.
 We will nurture children’s empathy for different view-points to allow them to be critical thinkers and foster acceptance, consideration and equality for all.
 This will cultivate love and life-long happiness.

-We achieve this through our Jigsaw Curriculum, Thank You Assemblies, Positive Rewards, Positive Behaviour Management Strategies, Focus Days/Weeks – International Week, Black History Week, Anti-Bullying Week, Safety Week, LGBT+ week, Human Values and Humanities.
+We achieve this through our PSHE Curriculum, Thank You Assemblies, Positive Rewards, Positive Behaviour Management Strategies, Focus Days/Weeks – International Week, Black History Week, Anti-Bullying Week, Safety Week, LGBT+ week, Human Values and Humanities.

 In our school you can THRIVE AND GROW by making the most of the OPPORTUNITIES that come your way.
 We want you to ENJOY and EXCEL in everything that you do.

 Be TRUTHFUL and RESPECTFUL to everyone and everything.
 Stay HEALTHY!

 TOGETHER – we can achieve all of this, and much more!